 Most Important Internal Communications Channels

-It can be both a challenge and a blessing to recognize that the boundaries between face-to-face, print, and digital communications continue to blur.
-To simplify the conundrum, Gallagher groups internal communication channels into three groups based on what they empower employers to do:
+However, it can be both a challenge and a blessing to recognize that the boundaries between face-to-face, print, and digital communications continue to blur.
+For this reason, we are going to look at three broad types of communication channels and use this categorization to explore the 20 most important internal communication channels.

 - Share corporate messages — broadcast channels